sodafoundation/documentation/content/releases/_index.md

 # Official Releases

-All the official releases of OpenSDS.
+All the official releases of OpenSDS/SODA Foundation.

 {{%children style="h3" description="true" %}}